arunoda/laika/_posts/2013-02-25-continuous-integration.md

 ## For others

 There are lots of other Continuous Integration services and downloaded servers out there.
 It is not feasible to provide how-to guides for all.
-Let's discuss in general how we can add laika support for them.
+Let's discuss in general how to add laika support for them.

 All of these tools and services provide a way to customize their runtime and the test.
 Most of the time we can configure them using shell scripts.
 We can categorize them into two.
+Tools which:

-* Who gives ROOT access for configuration scripts
+* Give configuration scripts ROOT access.
-* Who don't give us ROOT access for configuration scripts
+* Don't give configuration scripts ROOT access.

-Laika can be configure for both very easily.
+Laika can be configured for both very easily.
 Let's look at how.

 > * Assume you've configured or installed `nodejs`
 > * Assume there is a local mongodb server is running